SaltMango/expo-audio-stream/README.md

 await ExpoPlayAudioStream.playAudioBuffered(audioChunk, "my-turn");
 ```

-## Motivation 🎯

-Expo's built-in audio capabilities are limited to playing pre-loaded audio files and basic recording.
-The Expo Audio Stream module addresses these limitations with production-ready features for real-time audio streaming, intelligent buffering, and hardware-accelerated audio processing.
-Key innovations include adaptive buffering that adjusts to network conditions, hardware echo cancellation for voice applications, and memory-optimized data structures for consistent performance.

 ## Example Usage 🚀

 Here's how you can use the Expo Play Audio Stream module for different scenarios: